 Nutrient deficiencies are more easily prevented than corrected.

 In many non-native palm species that we grow here, it is essential to fertilize because our native soil has serious deficiencies of the nutrients they need.
 Some palms will decline rapidly and even die if not fertilized regularly, and it can take years to correct a deficiency once it appears.
 If you love your palms and want them to thrive, then you must get on a regular feeding schedule.

 It is imperative that 100% of the N (Nitrogen), K (Potassium) and Mg (Magnesium) be in SLOW RELEASE form.
 Since our soils are extremely porous, the only way to keep these nutrients in the tree root zone is to provide them in slow release form.
 Water soluble fertilizers will quickly leach out during periods of heavy rain and irrigation, wasting money and polluting water.

 Look for Palm Special fertilizers having 8N-2P-12K+4Mg with micro-nutrients.
-Read the label and be sure it states these slow release sources of N (Nitrogen) on the bag: sulfur-coated urea, urea-formaldehyde, resin-coated urea and resin-coated ammonium salts, and follow the recommended application rate, which will depend on the size of the palm.
+Read the label and be sure it states these slow release sources of N (Nitrogen) on the bag: sulfur-coated urea, urea-formaldehyde, resin-coated urea and resin-coated ammonium salts, and follow the recommended application rate, which will depend on the size of the palm or plant bed.